 Jaguar and Land Rover are two of the world's best-known prestige car brands, as well as being among the last survivors of the British automobile industry, even though they are no longer British-owned.
 After several rather unhappy years within the Ford portfolio, they were acquired in 2008 by Tata Group of India, a huge conglomerate with interests in numerous sectors including low cost trucks and passenger cars in its domestic market.
-Jaguar Land Rover plc now operates as a standalone unit within that substantial group, and is its only premium car business.
-The greater freedom it enjoys under Tata's ownership appears to have allowed Jaguar Land Rover to thrive, and it has reported record performance for the past few years.
-Sales soared to £22.2bn in ye 2016, having more than tripled in six years.
-Unit sales topped 500k for the first time, with 427k Land Rover and over 94k Jaguar models.
-However slowing sales in China meant that market was overtaken as JLR's biggest by the UK, with the US some way behind.
-Ralf Speth is CEO.
+Jaguar Land Rover plc now operates as a standalone unit within that substantial group, and is its only luxury car business, very much the jewel in Tata's crown.
+The greater freedom it enjoys under Tata's ownership has allowed Jaguar Land Rover to thrive, and it has reported record performance for the past few years.
+Sales soared to £25.8bn in ye Mar 2018, having almost quadrupled in six years.
+Combined unit sales topped 614k that year, a best-ever result.
+However, performance has weakened since then, with revenues slipping to £24.2m for ye 2019, and units to 579k, almost entirely as a result of a steep decline in China, previously its biggest market.
+(Operations there are a joint venture with Chery).
+Bottom line slumped to a £3m loss.
+The US and UK are now the top two territories, with China slipping to 3rd place.
+Unit sales for Land Rover were 398k, to 180k for Jaguar.
+In 2019 unconfirmed rumours began to circulate that Tata Motors was considering a sale of the business, with PSA Groupe named as a potential buyer.
+No further developments have materialised.
+Performance has stabilised in the current year, though the group is still loss-making.
+However, in early 2020, CEO Ralf Speth announced plans to step down by the end of the year; a successor is being sought.
 The Jaguar brand was first introduced in Britain after World War II for a line of premium saloons and sports cars.
 After passing through several different owners, including British Leyland, it was privatised in 1984, but acquired by Ford five years later.
 Mainstream car manufacturer Rover Cars was also part of British Leyland for several years.
 It had first introduced its all-terrain Land Rover in 1948.
 Following the break-up of Leyland, Rover was eventually acquired by BMW.
 Land Rover was sold on to Ford in 2000.
-Adbrands does not currently offer a business profile for this brand but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.